 Why do pores get clogged?

-Pores get clogged because dirt, oil, makeup, bacteria, and dead skin cells build up on the surface of the skin and essentially burrow in your pores.
-This is what causes breakouts and blemishes and sometimes gives the skin a dull or even dirty appearance.
+Pores get clogged because dirt, oil, makeup, bacteria, and dead skin cells build up on the surface of the skin and essentially get stuck in your pores.
+This is what causes breakouts and blemishes and sometimes gives the skin a dull appearance.

 Can I make my pores smaller?

 Nope.
 Your pores are what they are.
-There are things you can do to make them appear smaller like cleansing and exfoliating to remove dirt and oil that could be clogging your pores, but you can’t actually change their size.
+There are things you can do to make them appear smaller, like properly cleansing and exfoliating to remove dirt and oil that could be clogging your pores, but you can’t actually change their size.

 Are pore strips safe?